AJPedersen/AJPedersen.github.io/README.md

 }<br>
 </em>

-This way all I have to type in my terminal is acpgit to execute my add, commit, and push commands.
-I also went ahead and added a cdajp command that allows me to type cdajp to cd straight to this repo on my local machine.
+This way all I have to type in my terminal is acpgit to execute my <em>add, commit,</em> and <em>push</em> commands.
+I also went ahead and added a <em>cdajp</em> command that allows me to type <em>cdajp</em> to <em>cd</em> straight to this repo on my local machine.
 These two things are very convenient.
 In this process I learned how to edit my bash_profiles file to customize my terminal and speed up my work, yay!
 I'm sure I will add to this file in the future.